 Here’s how you want to approach LinkedIn if you are serious about building your professional brand.

-- Respond to your LinkedIn message within 1-2 days.
+7. Respond to your LinkedIn messages within 1-2 days.

-- Respond to recruiters even if you aren’t looking for work.
+9. Respond to recruiters that reach out even if you aren’t looking for work.
 Recruiters have a strong sense of what is going on in the labour market and can provide valuable information.
-Build a relationship now so that if you want to make a career transition, you know who to call.

 At the heart of it all, LinkedIn is a way to connect humans with humans.
 If you keep a person-centred approach on LinkedIn, you will be well on your way to building up a professional presence.